survivejs/react-book/manuscript/getting-started.md

 It can be useful to run build, serve and such commands through `npm`.
 That way you don't have to worry about the technology used in the project.
 You just invoke the commands.
 This can be achieved easily by setting up a `scripts` section to `package.json`.

-In this case we can move the build step behind `npm run build` like this:
+In this case we can move the build step behind `npm run build` by adding the following section at `package.json`:

-1. `npm i webpack --save-dev`
-2. Add the following to `package.json`:

 ```json
 "scripts": {